Title image closeup of a white Roman Shade in a double window with white linen drapery panels hanging on each side

 The links in this post may include affiliate links, which means if you purchase anything using these links, you pay no extra, but I may receive a small commission that helps keep this blog running.
 I truly appreciate you using affiliate links whenever possible.
 Please know that I will never recommend a product I do not believe in!

-(hover over images for some details, click for all the details and to order)
+(click each picture for all the details and to order)

 Materials & Supplies-